-INTRODUCTION
+1 INTRODUCTION

-RWDI USA LLC (RWDI) was retained by Sebewaing Light and Water (SLW) to complete the source testing program at their Pine Street Power Plant located in Sebewaing, Michigan.
-SLW operates two (2) engines (referred to as EUGEN7 or Engine 7 and EUGEN8 or Engine 8) that burns natural gas for electrical power generation.
-Please note that the engines are referred to as Engine 7 and 8 throughout the remainder of the report, tables, and appendices.
-The test program was conducted in order to fulfill the requirements of the Michigan Department of Environment, Great Lakes and Energy (EGLE) Air Permit to Install (PTI) number 146-17A and 40 CFR Part 60, NSPS Subpart JJJJ.
-A copy of the PTI is provided in Appendix A. The test program included measurements of total oxides of nitrogen (NOx), carbon monoxide (CO), volatile organic compounds (VOCs, defined as non-methane hydrocarbons not including formaldehyde) and formaldehyde (HCOH) on both engines (Engine 7 and 8).
-These emissions were calculated while the engines were operated within 10% of 100% peak load (or highest achievable load) (each at ~100% load) combusting natural gas.
-Exhaust air flow rate was determined on both engines during each of the tests.
+RWDI USA LLC (RWDI) was retained by Sebewaing Light and Water (SLW) to complete the source testing program at their Pine Street Power Plant located at Sebewaing, Michigan.
+SLW operates two (2) engines (referred to as EUGEN2 or Engine 7 and EUGEN1 or Engine 8) that burn natural gas for electrical power generation.
+This test report covers the retest for Engine 8.
+The test program was conducted to fulfill the requirements of the Michigan Department of Environment, Great Lakes and Energy (EGLE) Air Permit to Install (PTI) number 146-17A.

+A copy of the PTI is provided in Appendix A along with the Test Protocol and correspondence from the State of Michigan Department of Environment, Great Lakes and Energy (EGLE).
+The test program included measurements of total oxides of nitrogen (NO_x) on Engine 8.
+These emissions were calculated while the engine was operated within 10% of 100% peak load (or highest achievable load) combusting natural gas.
+Exhaust air flow rate was determined during each test run.

-Testing was conducted on May 10, 2021 and May 11, 2021.
+Testing was conducted on May 10, 2021.
 Results from the sampling program are presented in the Tables Section of the report, with more detailed sampling results provided in the Appendices.
-Copies of the approval letter and related correspondence are provided in Appendix A.